First impressions of Persona 5, the Atlus title I’ve waited so long for! The game I specifically bought my PS4 to play.

-Oh, I do appreciate the nods to earlier Persona titles.
-Such as the truth-rendering power of uwasa (rumours).
+Oh, I appreciate the nods to earlier Persona titles.
+For example, the truth-rendering power of uwasa (rumours).

 I want to comment on this, but I’m not providing any screenshots!
 So as not to spoil the fun!
 There are many write-ups on how the Persona Franchise targets younger players.
 I.E. it’s more young people-friendly.
 But to Atlus, being young-friendly apparently just means not discussing religion.

-What’s in the first dungeon really made me sit up.
+What I saw in the first palace really made me sit up.
 And go, wow.

-And the whole situation with the evil teacher behind the first dungeon.
+And the whole situation with the evil teacher behind the first palace.

 I leave it to you to discover those nasty bits yourself by playing the game.